andydunstall/figg/docs/client_protocolv2.md

 Note if the user subscribes to the topic again before receiving `DETACHED` it stops retrying.

+### Messages
+When a client is attached to a topic, all messages published to that topic are sent to the client as `DATA` messages.

 ## Publish
 The client publishes messages with the `PUBLISH` message type, which contains the topic name and message data.